MicrosoftDocs/well-architected/well-architected/services/compute/virtual-machines/virtual-machines-review.md

 ### Recommendations

-Explore the following table of recommendations to optimize your your virtual machine deployment configuration for \<pillar>.

 | Recommendation | Benefit |
 |--------|----|
 | Monitor and measure health | In a production environment, it's important to [monitor](/azure/virtual-machines/monitor-vm) the health, and performance of your VMs.  |